traverseda/pynit/README.md

 *Right now, very little works*

 Check the pynit.py file to see what works.
 An example of the sort of syntax we want.

-It is only an example.
+It is only an example, and much of the functionality still doesn't exist.

 ```